Silentely/AdBlock-Acceleration/README.md

 # Announcement

+* **On May 17, 2022, the accelerated address ② (jsDelivr) was again polluted by DNS in mainland China.
+In view of the current situation, users in mainland China are advised to use the accelerated address ③ and accelerated address ④.**
-**On April 30, 2022, the accelerated address ② (jsDelivr) has resumed access in mainland China.**
+* **On April 30, 2022, the accelerated address ② (jsDelivr) has resumed access in mainland China.**
-**~~On April 28, 2022, the acceleration address ② (jsDelivr) has been polluted by mainland China DNS due to indescribable reasons, users in mainland China please change the acceleration address ② in time.~~**
+* **~~On April 28, 2022, the acceleration address ② (jsDelivr) has been polluted by mainland China DNS due to indescribable reasons, users in mainland China please change the acceleration address ② in time.~~**
-**On March 22, 2022, the accelerated address ③ stopped resolving and the accelerated address ④ overlapped with the accelerated address ② in some areas, now both have been replaced with new addresses, please update the addresses in time.**
+* **On March 22, 2022, the accelerated address ③ stopped resolving and the accelerated address ④ overlapped with the accelerated address ② in some areas, now both have been replaced with new addresses, please update the addresses in time.**
 <br/>

 ## 🔖 Filter Tool Recommendations